thedobe/SqlServer-RestoreValidation/README.md

 # SqlServer-RestoreValidation
-Crawls over a CMS and dynamically restores the most FULL backup for validity.
+Crawls over a CMS and dynamically restores the most recent FULL backup for validity.

 All restores (non-system databases) are performed on the CMS server with a prefix and their files are relocated to a \\\share.